pdf-association/arlington-pdf-model/TestGrammar/README.md

 grep -B 1 "Warning:" * | sort | uniq
 grep -B 1 "Info:" * | sort | uniq

-# Files that were not processed (likely password encrypted)
+# Files that were not processed (likely encrypted or corrupted - depends on PDF SDK)
 grep "acquire Trailer" *

 # See what version of PDF actually got used and any enabled extensions